puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 ### getJumplists(path) -> Jumplists[] | WindowsError

-Get all [JumpLists](../../Artifacts/Windows%20Artfacts/jumplists.md) for all users at default systemdrive.
+Get all [JumpLists](../../Artifacts/Windows%20Artfacts/jumplists.md) for all users at default system drive.
 You may also provide an optional alternative path to a Jumplist file.

 | Param | Type   | Description                    |
 | ----- | ------ | ------------------------------ |